The 6 Best Protein-Loaded Dairy-Free Shakes

 Three cheers to Oath for incorporating oat milk in vegan protein shakes.
 The creative flavors of this organic drink enticed us to want to try them all.
 While we didn’t love Matcha Chai, the others—including Golden Turmeric, Indian Rose and Double Chocolate—made for smooth sipping.
 With 210-260 calories apiece, these are heartier than some other shakes, thanks to the addition of both almond and pumpkin seed protein (and MCT oil in the Turmeric variety).

-A protein drink called Soylent Stacked is the latest product from this company, known for its meal-replacement products.
-More than just a protein shake Stacked includes nootropics said to boost energy and focus.
+A protein drink called Soylent Complete Protein is the latest product from this company, known for its meal-replacement products.
+More than just a protein shake, Soylent includes nootropics said to boost energy and focus.
 This bottle, like OWYN, features the pesky double seal, but the reward is inside: The chocolate drink is velvety and luscious (you could have fooled us that this was actually chocolate milk), and it’s packed with vitamins and minerals, including 100% of the daily recommendation for vitamins B6 and B12.

 Ripple is making waves—this was our hands-down favorite of all the plant-based protein shakes we tried.
 Creamy and almost milkshake-like in texture when chilled, the Salted Caramel variety is divine and a solid stand-in for a sweet snack or dessert any day.
 Vanilla, coffee, and chocolate also earned high marks, with the only downside being the high sodium content in these shakes.